dsryan8197/firstCommit/README.md

 Question: Whats your favorite milkshake flavor? ______

 6. Learn how push your code to your personal Repo.
-You should push your code whenever you are finished with a feature or when you hit a milestone that you want to make sure you save.
+You should push your code whenever you are finished with a feature or when you hit a milestone that you want to make sure you save. (hint: git push command)

 7. Submit a PR (pull request) from your personal repo to the master repo (Daniel's repo).
 The team will then review the PR and decide to merge it into the master.
 In this case, I can merge your changes to my repo.